rchillyard/Majabigwaduce/README.md

 	    def ec: ExecutionContext
 	}

-This trait casts the map-reduce process as a simple function: one which takes a _Seq[T]_ and results in a _Map[K2,V2]_ where _T_ is either _V1_ in the case of the first stage of a map-reduce pipeline or _(Kn,Vn)_ in the case of the subsequent (nth) stage.
+This trait casts the map-reduce process as a simple function: one which takes a _Seq[T]_ and results in a (future of) _Map[K2,V2]_ where _T_ is either _V1_ in the case of the first stage of a map-reduce pipeline or _(Kn,Vn)_ in the case of the subsequent (nth) stage.
 There are four case classes which implement this trait (and which should be specified by the application programmer):

 * _MapReduceFirst_
 * _MapReducePipe_